-If you are aged 60 or over, or an eligible disabled person and hold a National Entitlement card (known in Fife as the myfife card) you will be entitled to free bus travel throughout Scotland and discounted rail travel between any two Fife stations for £1.00 per single journey.
+If you are aged 60 or over, or an eligible disabled person aged 5 years or over and hold a National Entitlement card (known in Fife as the myfife card) you will be entitled to free bus travel throughout Scotland and discounted rail travel between any two Fife stations for £1.00 per single journey.

 You may also be eligible for additional transport discounts depending on your age and/or disability.

 Your myfife card will display one of the following symbols (or a combination) in the bottom right hand corner:

 This symbol on your card means you are entitled to free Scotland-wide bus travel and discounted off peak rail travel between any 2 rail stations in Fife for £1.00 per single journey.

 This symbol on your card means a companion can travel with you free on the bus, and also means your companion can accompany you for half fare between any two rail stations in Fife.